 The authorised payer completes the payment in Apron.

-Payment statuses flow automatically back to your books, and your remittances can be sent to Suppliers.
+Payment statuses flow automatically back to your books, and your payment confirmation can be sent to Suppliers.

 Paying suppliers